microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-approleassignments.md

 Namespace: microsoft.graph

-Assign an [app role](../resources/approle.md) to a [user](../resources/user.md), creating an [appRoleAssignment](../resources/approleassignments.md).
+Assign an [app role](../resources/approle.md) to a [user](../resources/user.md), creating an [appRoleAssignment](../resources/approleassignment.md) object.
 To grant an app role assignment to a user, you need three identifiers:

 - `principalId`: The `id` of the user to whom you are assigning the app role.
 - `resourceId`: The `id` of the resource `servicePrincipal` that has defined the app role.